Catholic Marriage and Divorce

 Divorce Papers > Marriage and Divorce > Catholic Marriage and Divorce

-If divorced Catholics intend to marry again, the only route that is permitted by the Church is annulment.
-As a matter of fact, the singular body that can issue an annulment is the Catholic Church.
-Such an annulment is also called as a "decree of nullity."
+Also, If divorced Catholics intend to marry again, the only route that is permitted by the Church is annulment.
+As a matter of fact, the singular body who can issue an annulment is the Catholic Church.
+Such an annulment is also called as a "decree of nullity".

 Catholic Divorce

-• The Catholic Church is empowered to annul a marriage when there is enough evidence that the beginning of the marriage was an invalid one.
-Such grounds are as follows
+• The Catholic Church is empowered to annul a marriage when there is enough evidence that the marriage was based on fraud.
+Such grounds are as follows -

-In the past, if an individual had thoughts of lust for a married person or even glanced lustfully at a married person, it was regarded as adultery.
+In the past, if an individual had lustful thoughts for a married person, or even glanced lustfully at a married person, it was regarded as adultery.
 Presently, only when a partner has been unfaithful, it is said that this partner has committed infidelity.

 Catholic Marriage

-This term has been defined as an agreement as per which a male and a female accede to a partnership for their entire life.
-This agreement must have the following characteristics.
+Catholic Marriage has been defined as an agreement as per which a male and a female accede to a partnership for their entire life.
+This agreement must have the following characteristics -

 • The 2 partners must be a man and a woman